lordmauve/art-attack/README.txt

 Members: Daniel Pope, Glenn Jones
 License: see LICENSE.txt

 Running the Game
 ----------------

-On Windows or Mac OS X, locate the "run_game.pyw" file and double-click it.
+On Windows or Mac OS X, locate the "run_game.py" file and double-click it.

 Othewise open a terminal / console and "cd" to the game directory and run:

   python run_game.py

 How to Play the Game
 --------------------

 Try to paint the picture using your clumsy brush - Nine Times the size you might like.

+The key bindings are in artattack/keybindings.py in a relatively straightforward format.
+You may need to change them - refer to the Pygame Docs (http://pygame.org/docs/ref/key.html) to see what key constants you can use.

 Main controls -